GET IN TOUCH

 How much interest and penalties apply to unpaid taxes?

-One percent interest is assessed monthly on past-due tax until paid in full, with a five-dollar minimum.
-With a ten-dollar minimum, late filing penalties equal ten percent of the tax liability.
+One percent interest is assessed monthly on past-due DOR-administered tax until paid in full, with a minimum of five dollars.
+Late filing penalties equal 10% of the tax liability, with a minimum of $10.
 These charges accumulate monthly, significantly increasing the total amount owed.
 Contact the department for exact payoff calculations, including all fees.

 Can I appeal a South Dakota tax lien?